+Bucknell University has established an Alcohol and Other Drug (AOD) Prevention Committee.
 Bucknell Student Health has a designated RN Health Educator, the Counseling & Student Development Center has a designated professional to address AOD programming, and the Student Conduct Administrator integrates alcohol and other drug education efforts as part of the student conduct process.
-Some of the programs from the review period included: